AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 video.srcObject = new MediaStream([localMedia.video.track.getMediaStreamTrack()])
 ```
 ## MediaPipe Setup
-Before we can detect faces and facial gestures, we need to download the lastest WASM files for MediaPipe's computer vision and configure a `FaceLandmarker` task.
-In the face landmarks configuration, we'll set the `faceLandmarker` to ouput blendshape weights and facial transformations.
-These two settings are important because when we run the prediction loop we'll need access to that data.
+Before we can detect faces and facial gestures, we need to download the latest WASM files for MediaPipe's computer vision and configure a `FaceLandmarker` task.
+In the face landmarks configuration, we'll set the `faceLandmarker` to output weights for blend shapes (shape keys) and facial transformations.
+These two settings are important because we'll need access to that data when we run the prediction loop.

 ```javascript
 // initialize MediaPipe vision task